 We’re not trying to denigrate those third party listing pages, but the very nature of what they do make is exceedingly challenging for the AEC to find exactly what they need.

-Think of it like this – imagine you were searching for footwear on an eCommerce site.
-Would you be satisfied if your search options were limited to a brand and “footwear” as search options?
+Think of it like this.
+Imagine you are searching for footwear on an eCommerce site.
+Are you be satisfied when your search options are limited to a brand and “footwear” as search options?
 Probably not.

-If you’re looking for rugged work boots, as an example, it would be a poor user experience to have to scroll through all of the results for sneakers, cleats, or dress shoes.
-They are irrelevant to what you want.
-You also would likely to be able to specify the materials used in the boot, and you might want them in a specific color.
+If you’re looking for rugged work boots, as an example, it’s be a poor user experience to have to scroll through all of the results for sneakers, cleats or dress shoes.
+They’re irrelevant.
+You want to be able to specify the materials used in the boot, and you want them in a specific color.

-Should an eCommerce site make it hard to find what you’re looking for, you will likely go to another website, and do business there.
+When a site makes it hard to find what you’re looking for, you go elsewhere.

-Concora surveyed AEC customers about their digital experiences, and they told us that they will find another manufacturer if you don’t meet their expectations:
+Concora surveyed AEC customers about their digital experiences.
+They will find another manufacturer if you don’t meet their expectations:

 Consider what Jannette, an interior designer from Idaho had to say:

 “If a manufacturer’s website is not easy to use or doesn’t have the correct content or tools, half of the time I’ll choose another manufacturer’s product to select.”